LLMGA: Multimodal Large Language Model based Generation Assistant: Experiments

+\textbf{Evaluation on Instruction-based Editing.} For instruction-based editing, we utilize LLMGA to provide a detailed description of the edited image based on the input image and user editing instructions.
+We then employ Direct Inversion~\cite{directinversion} and prompt-to-prompt~\cite{prompt2prompt} methods to obtain the edited image. \textbf{(1)} The quantitative results are presented in Tab.~\ref{tab:edit}.
+Notably, our LLMGA did not train SD for image editing like InstructPix2Pix~\cite{instructp2p} and MagicBrush~\cite{magicbrush}.
+However, our zero-shot performance on the MagicBrush test set surpassed that of InstructPix2Pix, achieving performance similar to that of MagicBrush. \textbf{(2)} Additionally, our LLMGA offers a superior user experience in interactive editing, allowing image modifications to be carried out conversationally.
+In contrast, InstructPix2Pix only supports input via instructions and output as images.
+Visualized results are shown in Fig.~\ref{fig:editing}, by leveraging the powerful reasoning capabilities of LLM, our LLMGA can provide more accurate and reasonable editing results.

-\textbf{Evaluation on Inpainting and Outpainting.} The results are shown in Tab.~\ref{tab:inpainting}. \textbf{(1)} In the 3rd and 4th rows of Tab.~\ref{tab:inpainting}, we make LLMGA imagine the complete generation prompts for the given masked images, which are then input into the later SD.
-Notably, our LLMGA-7B (with SD1.5-ft) demonstrates a significant FID and CLIP-I improvement over LLMGA-7B (with SD1.5) in both outpainting and inpainting.
-This demonstrates the effectiveness of stage 2 training for image editing. \textbf{(2)} When comparing the 1st and 4th rows of Tab.~\ref{tab:inpainting}, our LLMGA-7B achieves significant improvements of 8.66 FID and 1.27 CLIP-I over the SD1.5 in outpainting under wide masks. \textbf{(3)} Comparing the 4th and 6th rows of Tab.~\ref{tab:inpainting}, our LLMGA-13B outperforms LLMGA-7B due to its enhanced knowledge reservoir and superior reasoning capabilities.
+\textbf{Evaluation on Inpainting and Outpainting.} The results are shown in Tab.~\ref{tab:inpainting}. \textbf{(1)} Comparing the 1st and 3rd rows of Tab.~\ref{tab:inpainting}, our LLMGA-7B achieves significant improvements of 2.5681 FID over the SD1.5 in outpainting under wide masks. \textbf{(2)} In the 2nd and 3rd rows of Tab.~\ref{tab:inpainting}, we make LLMGA imagine the complete generation prompts for the given masked images, which are then input into the later SD.
+Notably, our LLMGA-7B (with SD1.5-ft) demonstrates a significant FID improvement over LLMGA-7B (with SD1.5) in both outpainting and inpainting.
+This demonstrates the second stage of training makes SD better follow the prompts from MLLM. \textbf{(3)} Comparing the 3rd and 5th rows, our LLMGA-13B outperforms LLMGA-7B due to its superior reasoning capabilities.

-The qualitative results are shown in Fig. ~\ref{fig:edit}.
+The qualitative results are shown in Fig.~\ref{fig:inpainting}.
 We can see that LLMGA can deduce and imagine complete images based on masked input images.
-For example, in the 1st row of Fig.~\ref{fig:edit}, LLMGA can infer the presence of a deer model hanging on the wall based on the given environment.
-In the 3rd and 4th rows of Fig.\ref{fig:edit}, LLMGA's rational inference about the scene ensures that the SD editing output aligns with the environmental context, rather than producing chaotic results.
-Furthermore, as illustrated in Fig.~\ref{fig:poster}, LLMGA can imagine complete images based on user requirements and masked images.
+For example, in the 3rd row of Fig.~\ref{fig:inpainting}, LLMGA can infer the presence of wind turbines on the mountain based on the given environment.
+Overall, LLMGA's powerful reasoning capability and extensive knowledge can assist users in conveniently making accurate and visually pleasing inpainting and outpainting.